The 2018 Corn Hill Arts Festival Lineup of 9 Historic Streets

 The Emerging Artists Expo is a can’t miss attraction.
 Stroll down the scenic street and appreciate the diverse and enchanting creations.
 If you like what you see don’t hesitate to provide feedback or even make one of the unique pieces your very own!

 Are you interested in being a featured artist?
 It’s not too late to apply!
 Interested artists must complete the online or mail-in application by June 1.
-For more information or to apply online, visit: http://cornhillartsfestival.com/emergingartists/.
+For more information or to apply online, visit: https://cornhillartsfestival.com/emergingartists/.

 Lunsford Circle